Last Updated on August 2, 2024

 Tire manufacturers give essential information about their run-flat tires’ usage and mileage requirements.
 Here is what you should consider:

-• Speeding Limitation: Manufacturers recommend that you do not exceed a specified speed limit when driving on considerably deflated run-flat tires.
+- Speeding Limitation: Manufacturers recommend not exceeding a specified speed limit when driving on considerably deflated run-flat tires.
 Excessive speed can cause heat, potentially damaging tires and limiting mileage.
 Obedience to the recommended speed restrictions is critical for safety.

 Practical Tips for Safe Mileage